l0rd/openshift.io/FAQ.md

 https://github.com/fabric8io/fabric8-init-tenant/issues/74

-### How do I clean-up all apps and builds in my OpenShift online
+### How do I clean-up all apps and builds in my OpenShift Online

+In OpenShift Online, go to the Help question mark (?) in the upper right.
+ 1. Select "Command Line Tools"
+ 2. Use the copy icon to copy the first command to get your token
+ 3. Paste that into a terminal
+ 4. Use the commands listed below, substituting `${ID}` for your account login ID

 ```
 oc delete bc --all -n ${ID}